-Patrons got a glimpse into the future of a genre that is desperate for an identity and direction.
-Hip-hop has so dominated music that the palatable, safe medium has been downgraded as urban <I>muzak</I>; not edgy enough to satisfy hip-hop’s anger, yet catchy enough to please the younger fringes in the baby boom generation.
+Valentine’s Day at the El Rey Theater.
+A good choice as a romantic destination, and certainly cheap, as the NBA All-Star weekend had turned the entire city into one great big party.
+El Rey patrons got a glimpse into the future of a genre of music — R&B/neo-Soul/urban, whatever it’s called these days — that is desperate for an identity and direction.
+Hip-hop has so dominated music that the palatable, dare we say, “safe” medium has been downgraded as (shudder) urban muzak; not edgy enough to satisfy hip-hop’s anger, yet catchy enough to please the younger fringes in the baby boom generation.

 Anthony Hamilton’s too-short set was the most satisfying of the evening, what with his pleasing Southern gritty and gospel-drenched approach.
 His “aww-shucks” appeal also reflected his sartorial style — oversized trucker’s cap and burnt orange suit jacket.
 Hamilton started with the slow burning “Since I Seen’t You,” a tender, vulnerable ballad.
 This Charlotte, N.C., native fluctuates between a D’Angelo falsetto, a bottom-feeding Will Downing baritone and a banshee scream reminiscent of Wilson Pickett at his finest.

 Hamilton was able to convey sensitive and insightful lyrics in so large a space, especially on “Lucille,” a song about finding comfort in a bottle, and “Coming Where I’m Coming From,” which Hamilton closed out in a frenzied near-holy roller spasm.
 Hamilton is on the verge of breaking R&B/Soul’s dusty image, and this concert was a definite step in the right direction.